prithviraj99/node_assessment/README.md

 ### Nodejs server that listens on port 3001 and outputs a file content from any local directory (index.html)

 URL - http://localhost:3001
-This includes a home page and also file upload functionality mentioned later from browser.
+This includes a home page and also file upload functionality from browser/UI.

 ### Nodejs server that serves as a RESTFUL api that takes two parameters in a GET call and produces their product